mauricioaniche/repodriller/README.md

 ## Dealing with Threads

 How good is your machine?
-MetricMiner can execute the visitor over many threads.
+RepoDriller can execute the visitor over many threads.
 This is just another configuration you set in _RepositoryMining_.
 The _withThreads()_ lets you configure the number of threads the framework will use to process everything.

 We suggest you to use threads unless your project _checkout_ revisions.
 The checkout operation in Git changes the disk, so you can't actually parallelize the work.